Here you can find the most common questions and answers about your trading account.

 Our Securities Transfer in form can be downloaded by clicking here.

 To transfer money out of the account please log into your account and submit your instruction under Payments/Transfers, Withdraw funds.
-Please note that we cannot transfer funds to a third party.
+Swissquote Mobile Level 3 provides you with the highest level of security when accessing your account, and is mandatory to instruct online payments.

 Settlement will be two or three working days after the transaction, depending on the exchange.
 However, the amount of this trade will be taken into account immediately in your available funds.